BC CAEC Test

 Although British Columbia does not offer the CAEC, the credential is recognized nationwide.
 Earlier GED results remain valid until May 2027, and the CAEC diploma is accepted just like the GED or a standard high school diploma.

-While B.C. does not use the CAEC exam, adult learners who plan to move to another province or just want to brush up on core academic skills can still benefit from online CAEC prep programs, like the one offered by Cansego.
+While B.C. does not use the CAEC test, adult learners who plan to move to another province or just want to brush up on core academic skills can still benefit from online CAEC prep programs, like the one offered by Cansego.

 Cansego’s CAEC course covers the same subject areas found in B.C.’s Adult Graduation programs and is a great way to study independently.
 The course includes: